The body and sex

 The brain controls how the body works.
 For example, it controls breathing, blood pressure and heart rate.
 It also controls how we understand the world around us, and our emotions, thoughts and memories.

 Nerves are cells that send messages between the brain and different parts of the body.
 They give the brain information about what is happening in an area.
-For example, this may be whether something feels painful or good.
-The nerves also allow the brain to send instructions to that area of the body.
-For example, this might be an instruction to move away from the cause of the pain.
+They also allow the brain to send instructions to that area of the body.
+For example, nerves allow the brain to tell your eye muscles to move and make the pupils smaller in bright light – or to send more blood to the sex organs when aroused.

 When it comes to sex, the brain and nerves tell you what feels good.
 This depends on what you are feeling physically.
 It also depends on things such as your emotions and memories.
 Your brain and nerves also help control what happens to your body during sex.